On-Page SEO Company

 What does an on-page SEO company do?

 An on-page SEO company is a firm that optimizes each page of your site to improve search rankings — title tags, meta descriptions, content structure, internal links, and schema.
-What separates a good on-page SEO company from the rest is whether they start with the right keyword and intent, or apply optimization to a page that was built without that foundation.
+What separates a good on-page SEO company from the rest is where they start.
+The right keyword and the right intent, confirmed first — or optimization applied to a page that was built without that foundation.
 We start with the map.

 How is on-page SEO different from technical SEO?